cristiangrojas/grunt-django-compressor/README.md

 ## Release History

+#### v0.2.5
+date: Aug 22, 2014
+##### Changes:
+* Looking for static files inside every Django app inside the project.
+* Removed unneeded options: `staticFilesPath`, `destinationFolder` and `amazonS3BucketUrl` because with the new implementation.
+* Ability to use `{% static %}` template tag or `{{ STATIC_URL }}` variable.
+* Generating well formatted source maps for javascript compiled files, now amazon bucket url option is not needed because I'm always working with keeping in mind the /generated/ folder structure.

 #### v0.2.21
 date: Aug 14, 2014
 ##### Changes:
-* Fixed an error with the sourceMap in json format
+* Fixed an error with the sourceMap in json format.

 #### v0.2.18
 date: Aug 14, 2014